JospinTchomguim/CUDA-Linear-Algebra/README.md

 # CUDA-Linear-Algebra
 CUDA implementation of vector addition and matrix multiplication to harness the power of parallel computing on GPUs

+> **Goal: Harness the power of GPUs with CUDA!**
+---

+## 📌 Overview

-This project demonstrates the use of CUDA to accelerate computations on GPUs.
+This project demonstrates the use of **CUDA** to offload heavy computations to the **GPU**, enabling significant performance improvements over traditional CPU implementations.

-It contains two main implementations:
+### 🔹 Implemented Features

-- Vector addition: each element is added in parallel on the GPU.
+- **Vector Addition** → Each element of two vectors is added **in parallel** on the GPU.

-- Matrix multiplication: each thread calculates one element of the resulting matrix.
+- **Matrix Multiplication** → Each GPU thread computes **one element** of the resulting matrix.

-⚡ Computations are performed directly on the GPU to speed up execution compared to a sequential CPU version.

-📊 Results
+---

+## ⚡ Why CUDA?
+- Massive Parallelism → Thousands of threads execute simultaneously.
-- Performance gains on large vector and matrix sizes.
+- Accelerated Execution → Ideal for large vectors and matrices.

-- Concrete illustration of parallel programming with CUDA.

-Project developed as part of learning CUDA and parallel computing.
+- Practical relevance → Foundations of deep learning, simulations, and scientific computing.